 Often times, attempts to create Common Criteria-approved test cases internally results in stumbles and cause lengthy tie-ups of over-taxed engineering teams.
 Corsec’s engineers develop and execute these test cases on your behalf, alleviating the burden on your team and providing test plans that are well-written, unambiguous and cover 100% of the necessary functionality with all of the required testing artifacts (screenshots, log files, etc.) and verification procedures.

 The Defense Information Systems Agency (DISA) establishes configuration standards for products intended to be part of a Department of Defense (DoD) network.
 These standards are captured in a Security Technical Implementation Guide (STIG).
 The DoD currently supports dozens of STIGs, each one pertinent to a specific product category.
-In order to achieve listing on the UC APL, your product must adhere to the STIGs relevant to its product type and you are not allowed to decide which STIGs to adhere to – that is determined by DISA.
+In order to achieve listing on the DoDIN APL, your product must adhere to the STIGs relevant to its product type and you are not allowed to decide which STIGs to adhere to – that is determined by DISA.
 Each STIG that is imposed on a product can require a significant investment in time and resources, product changes and enhancements, in addition to the detailed effort spent proving adherence to each.

 The Corsec Solution

 Corsec’s STIG Testing service can radically streamline this process.
-With our knowledge of STIGs and our experience with the overall DoD APL evaluation, we are able to argue before governing bodies which STIGs are unnecessary for your product, ensuring only productive testing activities.
+With our knowledge of STIGs and our experience with the overall DoDIN APL evaluation, we are able to argue before governing bodies which STIGs are unnecessary for your product, ensuring only productive testing activities.
 We then perform the testing needed to state that the product meets the balance of the STIGs imposed on it with IA Lab tools for product hardening.
 Corsec offers:

 - IA Lab Tools